 Unless otherwise requested, proving rings and other instruments that are used to calibrate testing machines to ASTM E4 and load cells are calibrated in strict accordance with ASTM specifications E74.
 This is the same specification that the United States National Institute of Standards & Technology now uses for force calibrations.
 Force gauges, traction dynamometers, and other similar force measuring and weighing devices are calibrated at 10 points throughout their range.
-Unless requested otherwise, the standard 10 loads are applied in increments equal to 10 percent of the devices capacity beginning at 10 percent of capacity.
+Unless requested otherwise, the standard 10 loads are applied in increments equal to 10 percent of the capacity of the device beginning at 10 percent of capacity.
 Additional loads may be calibrated as desired at an additional price per load, or any other 10 loads will be calibrated at no extra charge in lieu of the standard 10 loads.
+If instruments are submitted with a specified tolerance, Morehouse will apply a guardband per Method 5 of ANSI/NCSLI Z540.3 Handbook and report Probability of False Accept (PFA) when making a statement of conformity.
+This ensures compliance with section 22.214.171.124 of ISO/IEC 17025:2017.
 Special calibration procedures can be performed in accordance with special requests and requirements.

 These procedures may include:

 · Calibration of instruments requiring ASTM E74 Class AA loading range up to 120,000 lbf